Treatment Effects with Targeting Instruments: Empirical Example: The Head Start Impact Study

+We now reexamine the \citeapos{kline2016} analysis of the Head Start Impact Study (HSIS) using our framework.
+We use exactly the same data as they did; we only apply different identifying assumptions\footnote{\citet{Kamat:2019}, \cite{KamatNorrisPecenco2023} and \cite{AngristSantosTecchio2025} analyze the HSIS using different identifying approaches.}.

+Head Start is a federal program in the US that addresses various factors affecting children's development in low-income families.
+It provides early childhood education (hereafter ``preschool'') and health and nutrition services.
+HSIS was a longitudinal study conducted from 2002 to 2010 to assess the program's impact on cognitive, social-emotional, and health outcomes.
+It focused on 84 communities where the demand for Head Start services was larger than the supply.
+HSIS randomly assigned about 5,000 three and four year old preschool children to either a treatment group which was offered Head Start services, or a control group which received no such offer.
+Children in either group could also attend other preschool centers if offered a slot.

-Let us now reexamine \citeapos{kline2016} analysis of the Head Start Impact Study (HSIS) using our framework.
-The structure of HSIS is identical to that of \Cref{ex:binaryinstrument0}.
-The treatments consist of no preschool ($n$), Head Start ($h$), and other preschool centers ($c$): $\calT=\{n, h, c\}$.
-We will take $t_0=n$ as our reference treatment.
+The structure of HSIS is identical to that of \Cref{ex:binaryinstrument0}: it is a $2\times 3$ model.
+The treatments here consist of no preschool ($n$), Head Start ($h$), and other preschool centers ($c$): $\calT=\{n, h, c\}$.
 The instrument is binary, with a control group ($z=0$) and a group that is offered admission to Head Start ($z=1$).
-This gives five response groups: $A_{n} = C_{nn}$, $A_{c} = C_{cc}$, $A_{h} = C_{hh}$, $C_{nh}$, and $C_{ch}$.
-The first three groups are always-takers and the last two groups are compliers.
+The outcome variable is test scores, measured in standard deviations from their mean.

+In our notation, $\mathcal{Z}=\{0,1\}$ and $\mathcal{Z}^\ast=\{1\}$; the instrument $z=1$ uniquely and strictly targets the Head Start treatment $h$.
+In the terminology of this paper, this assignment structure satisfies universal targeting.
+The set of inequalities in \eqref{eq:test:targeting1} is empty, as $z=0$ is the only non-targeting instrument value.
+On the other hand, \eqref{eq:test:targeting2} yields the following sharp testable implications:

+In words, the Head Start offer must strictly reduce the choice probabilities of the other two alternatives (no preschool $n$ and other centers $c$).
+The data is fully consistent with these implications, as evidenced by the proportions of the two complier groups reported in Panel~A of \Cref{HS:cm-te} (see also \citet[Table 3]{kline2016}).

+Figure~\ref{fig:kw:2by3} reproduces Figure~\ref{fig:ternary/binary} in this setting.
+In addition to the three always-taker groups $C_{nn}$, $C_{cc}$, and $C_{hh}$, there are two complier groups: $C_{nh}$, and $C_{ch}$.
+In Sections~\ref{sub:kw:replic} and~\ref{sub:kw:subst}, we focus on the LATEs on the two complier groups $C_{nh}$ and $C_{ch}$.
+Section~\ref{sub:kw:rationed} embeds the model into a larger, $3\times 3$ model in order to evaluate the marginal value of the public funds used in Head Start.

-\subsubsection{Group proportions and counterfactual means}
+\subsection{Group proportions and counterfactual means}